-- It must be kept in mind that the minimum time required to complete all the 3 levels of CFA is about 2.5 years, although an average of 4 years are taken to complete all these 3 levels.
+- It must be kept in mind that the minimum time required to complete all the 3 levels of CFA is about 2.5 years, although an average of 4 years is taken to complete all these 3 levels.

-- To qualify for Level III exam, one must have earned a Bachelor’s Degree or equivalent and have completed Level II exam successfully.
+- To qualify for the Level III exam, one must have earned a Bachelor’s Degree or equivalent and have completed the Level II exam successfully.
 Apart from completing all 3 levels of CFA exam, one is required to demonstrate no less than 48 months of acceptable professional work experience to be able to apply for CFA Charter Membership.

 CFA Level 1 vs. CFA Level 2 vs. CFA Level 3